 Ashbourne is bisected by the River Henmore, and the town rises either side of the river on a steeply sloping valley.
 And on the north side of the valley lies the garden we’re installing.

 I’ll be saving a full write up of the garden for when it’s finished, but here’s a sneak preview:

-It is always tricky to illustrate slopes using photographs, as they tend to foreshorten everything, but here is the same side of the garden before we started.
-Apologies for the lighting conditions!
+It is always tricky to illustrate slopes using photographs, as they tend to foreshorten everything, but here is one side of the garden before we started.

 Much more detail, including the planting, will appear in our gallery shortly.